-Private detectives work in a variety of environments for a variety of different clients.
-Individual investigators may have a specific specialty, such as a forensic computer investigator or a forensic accountant, or they may provide general investigative functions.
+Private investigators are hired by clients to do detective work.
+They may work on their own, for an agency, or for a corporation such as an insurance company or law firm.
+Individual investigators may have a specific specialty, such as forensic computer investigation or forensic accounting, or they may provide general investigative functions.

-The job of a private investigator often includes:
+The job of a private investigator often requires the following skills:

 - Assisting in locating missing persons